 Throughout their long marriage, my father was a diminishing force.
 First, he beat booze, giving it up when I was just a boy and attending meetings for decades.
 Not enough, his uncertain sense of self—inherited and formed from ancestors and upbringing—became a weight too great to bear.
 It left him weakened, violent at times, needy and distant.
 Eventually, his burn-out led to early retirement.

 I had a hard time with toilet training.
 I needed more attention than ma had to give.
 I didn’t stop wetting my bed until grade two.
-Attending a French school as an Anglo, where I didn’t understand a word, I felt further disconnected.
+Attending a French school as an Anglo where I didn’t understand a word, I felt further disconnected.
 It was during this time I realized my dreams of pissing meant I was probably doing it at that very moment.
 It became my signal to get up and go, and I defeated it thereafter.
+I became a lucid dreamer.

 I remember yearning for my mother’s approval.
 She was tough on me about toilet training, oft-times berating me, accusing me of having accidents on purpose.
 My remembrances the stuff of Freud, it made me need her more.
 I called for her in the night sometimes, or I begged her to lie with me at bed-time.
 It was so I could feel her reassurance before the lights were turned out and darkness in the cold of my parent’s basement prevailed.